Nick at Nite: Programming history

 On May 16, 2011, Nick at Nite began scheduling programs airing from 11:00 p.m. to 6:00 a.m.
-Eastern Time in an "off-the-clock" format, in which the network runs extended commercial breaks of as much as seven minutes in length to allow additional advertising spots (a method that has tense viewer criticism due to the length between the start of each commercial break and the start of the next segment of a program), allowing the programs to be broadcast in a longer timeslot each half-hour until 6:00 a.m.
+Eastern Time in an "off-the-clock" format, in which the network runs extended commercial breaks of as much as seven minutes in length to allow additional advertising spots (a method that has tense viewer criticism due to the length between the start of each commercial break and the start of the next segment of a program), allowing the programs to be broadcast in a longer time slot each half-hour until 6:00 a.m.
 Eastern Time, when start times return to a half-hourly format.
-This format was originated by sister network TV Land beginning in 2010, and has since been taken by other ViacomCBS networks including MTV, BET and Spike around the same time as Nick at Nite.
+This format was originated by sister network TV Land beginning in 2010, and has since been taken by other Paramount Global networks including MTV, BET and Paramount Network around the same time as Nick at Nite.
 The side effect that results from this scheduling and expanded advertising is that one full half-hour of programming is lost, therefore the overnight schedule features only a single episode of one series whereas most other Nick at Nite programs air in double episode blocks.

 On June 25, 2012, Nick at Nite began airing Nickelodeon programs for the first time, airing reruns of All That and Kenan & Kel from 9:00 to 10:00 p.m.
 Eastern Time weeknights.
 Two weeks later, the two series were replaced with reruns of Victorious, before being replaced by the teen drama/telenovela series Hollywood Heights, which would move to TeenNick halfway through its first (and only) season due to low ratings.
 Nickelodeon and Nick at Nite currently share the 9:00 to 10:00 p.m.
-Eastern Time timeslot on weeknights.
+Eastern Time time slot on weeknights.